tnichols217/notes/Chem 111/3 - Compounds.md

 - Formulas are just ratios and not molecules

 # Covalent Compounds
-- Synonymous with molecular cojpound
+- Synonymous with molecular compounds
+- Nonmetals bonded to nonmetals
+- Electrons are shared between atoms
 -